roboticist-tav/diego_documentation/docs/lexicon/hash_blockchain.md

 | `bahh` |  |  | 40c2 | 1169 | `here_me();` |
 | `tahh` |  |  | 4eae | 1169 | `here_me();` |

 Robots `tahh` and `thah` have a straightforward conversation to the roll call.
-As for robot `bahh` we can see one side of its conversation with `alif`, so let's look at `alif`'s crosschain hashtable first...
+As for robot `bahh` we can see one side of its conversation with `alif`, so let's look at `alif`'s crosschain hashtable first…

 ### Robot `alif`